jasonpit/resume/resume.md

 - Oversaw the development of an M365 Outlook-based threat reporting solution, enabling rapid incident response in collaboration with WBD Security, FBI, and Homeland Security.

-- Managed hybrid cloud ecosystems across AWS, Azure, Active Directory, and Office 365.
+- Led early enterprise testing and rollout planning for Microsoft 365 Copilot in collaboration with M365 engineering teams, advancing AI-native adoption across cloud and collaboration workflows

 - Served as an essential engineering team member in Warner Bros.
 Discovery's rebranding and multi-cloud migration initiatives, collaborating directly with Microsoft engineers to drive successful infrastructure transitions.

 - Led a company-wide MDM migration from VMware Workspace One to Microsoft Intune.

-- Architected disaster recovery frameworks meeting CSO, legal, and compliance standards.
+- Collaborated as part of a cross-functional leadership team to evaluate and test disaster recovery solutions, reporting findings that influenced platform selection aligned with CSO, legal, and compliance requirements.

 - Leveraged Jira, Confluence, and Brinqa platforms to manage cloud security initiatives, vulnerability remediation workflows, infrastructure projects, and cross-functional collaboration across global teams.